Zaratti/alx-system_engineering-devops/0x00-shell_basics/README.md

-The list more files script display current directory contents including hidden files starting with a dot The list files digit script displays current directory contents The first directory script creates a directory named my_first_directory in the /tmp directory
+The list more files script display current directory contents including hidden files starting with a dot The list files digit script displays current directory contents The first directory script creates a directory named my_first_directory in the /tmp directory This script moves a file betty from tmp directory to myFirstDirectory The first directory script deletes the file betty